 In fact, a study of 93,000 women found that those who ate three or more portions of blueberries and strawberries a week had a 32% lower risk of a heart attack.

-So now we get to the really fun part… recipes!
-Here’s a basic recipe that combines fruit and liquid into a deliciously simple smoothie…
+Here’s how to make a strawberry smoothie the easy way – with just strawberries and your choice of liquid. a basic recipe that combines fruit and liquid into a deliciously simple smoothie…

 - Place in a blender, with 120ml (½ cup) of cold liquid (plant-based milk, orange juice, vegan vanilla yogurt or water).
 If you’re adding other ingredients, now is the time to do it.